-- We will make a difference of all points and will calculate the square of the sum of all the points.
+- We will make a difference of all points and calculate the sum of all the points.
 Whichever line gives the minimum sum will be our best line.

-For Example: By doing this we could take multiple men and their son’s height and do things like telling a man how tall his son could be. before he was even born.
+Example: By doing this, we could take multiple men and their son’s height and do things like telling a man how tall his son could be.
+Before he was even born.

 - b is the coefficient variable for our independent variable x.
 This coefficient plays a crucial role.
 It says how a unit change in x (IV) is going to affect y (DV).
 It is referred to as the coefficient of proportionate also.
-In terms of mathematics, it is up to you is the slope of the line or you can say steep of the line.
+In terms of mathematics, it is up to you as the line’s slope, or you can say steep of the line.

 - a is a constant value.
-It is referred to as intercept also, that is where the line is intersecting the y-axis or DV axis.
-In another way we can say when an employee has zero years of experience (x) then the salary (y) for that employee will be constant (a).
+It is referred to as intercept also, which is where the line is intersecting the y-axis or DV axis.
+In another way, we can say when an employee has zero years of experience (x), then the salary (y) for that employee will be constant (a).

 Below are the points for least square work: